craiggrummitt/ActionSwift3/readme.md

 **ActionSwiftSK**

-ActionSwiftSK is a sample project that you can play with ActionSwift3.
+ActionSwiftSK is a sample project that you can use to play with ActionSwift3.
 Start with taking a look at GameViewController.swift.
 GameViewController does the following:

 1. Sets up the stage.
 2. Creates a 'play' sprite that draws a circle containing a triangle.